Stomach cancer

 Nivolumab is an immunotherapy that you may have alongside chemotherapy for stomach cancer that has spread.
 Or you may have trastuzumab (Herceptin®).
 This locks on to cancer cells and stops them growing.
 Again, you have it with chemotherapy.

-Targeted therapies’ side-effects vary a great deal, depending on the particular drug you’re having.
-They often include skin rashes, diarrhoea and tiredness.
-Ask your doctor or nurse about side-effects for the treatment they are suggesting.
+Targeted therapies’ side-effects vary a great deal, depending on the particular medicine you have.
+They may include skin rashes, diarrhoea and tiredness.
+Ask your doctor or nurse about side-effects for the treatment they suggest.

 Prevention of stomach cancer